bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/open-source-checkout.md

 If using Open Source Checkout, you can generate the loader file by following these steps:

-1. Navigate to the folder where Open Source Checkout is located using the terminal, and run `npm ci` to download dependancies
+1. Navigate and locate the Open Source Checkout folder using the terminal, and run `npm ci` to download dependencies
 2. Run `npm run build` to generate a `/dist/` folder with all the files

-When using Open Source Checkout to view changes and test implementations through the UI, deploy and install the custom checkout.
+When using Open Source Checkout to view changes and test implementations through the UI, deploy, and install the custom checkout.
 More details are below.

-### Properties available on checkout page
+### Properties available on the checkout page
-When a store is using custom checkout, some properties will be attached to the window object (`window.checkoutConfig`) on the checkout page.
+When a store uses custom checkout, some properties are attached to the window object (`window.checkoutConfig`) on the checkout page.
 These properties are:

-* `containerId`: ID of the HTML component where the checkout app should be loaded.
+* `containerId`: ID of the HTML component where you load the checkout app.
 * `orderId`: if present, it means we should render an order confirmation page for the given order Id
 * `checkoutId`: if present, the ID of the active checkout.
-You cant have both orderId and checkoutId
+You can't have both orderId and checkoutId

 To use the data exposed in the window object, include relevant code in your loader file.
 Here is an example of this code :